Lizard Creek Campground - New For 2021: All Campsites Reservations Only

 Only dead and downed wood may be collected.
 Chainsaws are prohibited.

+Parking dimensions vary widely at this campground.
+Please take care when making reservations to ensure that the site you are reserving will accommodate your equipment.
 Parking is allowed only in designated parking areas or site pads.
 Moving barrier logs is prohibited.
 All vehicles must fit completely on parking pads.
 Vehicles protruding into roadway will not be accepted.

 All sites must be left in a clean and welcoming state for the incoming campers with all fires put “dead-out” and fire rings free of bear attractants.